WolfGangS/SL-External-Editor/README.md

   of your script in SL.
 - `secondLifeExternalEditor.watcher.fileExtensions`: List of file extensions to care about.
 (Defaults to `lua, luau, lsl, slua`)

+#### Type Def and Snippet Downloads

-- `secondLifeExternalEditor.download` Wether Type Def files should be automatically downloaded
+- `secondLifeExternalEditor.download.enabled` Wether Type Def files should be automatically downloaded
 - `secondLifeExternalEditor.download.location` Where those files should be stored for your projects
+- `secondLifeExternalEditor.download.snippets` Where to download snippets for vscode from
 - `secondLifeExternalEditor.matcher.autoCloseTempScript` If a temp script file is opened and a matching file is found, the temp file will be closed and matching file opened.